varnishcache/varnish-cache/doc/sphinx/phk/vcl_expr.rst

-The C programming language is famous for having a couple of gottchas in its precedence rules and given our limited and narrow type repetoire, blindly importing a set of precedence rules may confuse a lot more than it may help.
+The C programming language is famous for having a couple of gottchas in its precedence rules and given our limited and narrow type repertoire, blindly importing a set of precedence rules may confuse a lot more than it may help.

 Here are the precedence rules I have settled on, from highest to